ATTENTION WRITERS AND ARTISTS: WE ARE NOW READING SUBMISSIONS FOR OUR MICRO ISSUE!

 - Work in genres not often featured in literary journals, such as hybrid pieces, illustrated narratives, and short scripts (10 to 20 pages) for the stage or screen.

-Submit poetry, fiction, creative nonfiction, scriptwriting, translation, artwork, book reviews, or illustrated narrative through Submittable.
-Single submissions can include up to three poems or 4,000 words of prose.
-Include a brief biographical statement in the submission form and feel free to discuss how our mission statement does or does not resonate with you as an artist.
+Please include a brief biographical statement in your cover letter and feel free to discuss how our mission statement does or does not resonate with you as an artist.

-Simultaneous submissions are completely acceptable–just withdraw your submission should you find an opportunity elsewhere.
+Simultaneous submissions are completely acceptable–just withdraw your submission as soon as it’s accepted elsewhere.

 We welcome submissions by established and emerging artists unaffiliated with the University of Central Arkansas.